Women's Professional Fastpitch: History

 Following the 2023 season, the Oklahoma City Spark announced their departure from the WPF in December 2023.
 In April 2024, the Smash It Sports Vipers and USSSA Pride both announced they would not participate in the 2024 season.
 Three new teams in Texas were added to replace the teams that left the league, the Coastal Bend Tidal Wave, Hub City Adelitas and Texas Monarchs.

 In April 2024, B4Real Enterprises was named the league's operations and management team.
 On April 16, 2024, the WPF announced their intentions to expand internationally and add two teams from Mexico.
+However, the league suspended operations due to severe financial and logistical hurdles, notably player contract disputes, missing paychecks, and a lack of revenue-generating broadcasting.
+Some of the teams have moved to a new competing league called the Professional Softball League.